Pilea Peperomioides: The Complete Chinese Money Plant Guide

 White spots on leaves Mineral deposits from tap water Wipe leaves with a damp cloth; switch to filtered or rainwater

-Yellowing is the most common complaint, and the answer is almost always too much water.
-Before reaching for treatments, stick a finger an inch into the soil.
+Before reaching for any treatment, stick a finger an inch into the soil.
 If it feels damp, wait.
-That single test prevents the majority of Pilea problems.
+If it feels dry and the yellowing pattern is interveinal, feed.
+That two-step check prevents the majority of Pilea problems.

 Propagating Pilea Peperomioides: Pups, Offsets, and Stem Cuttings

 Pilea peperomioides propagates most reliably through soil-level offsets called pups, which the mother plant produces naturally once mature.
 Separate a pup when it reaches 2 to 3 inches tall, pot it in a well-draining mix, and expect an established plant within four to six weeks.
-This self-sharing habit is precisely why the Chinese money plant spread across Europe for decades entirely through neighbor-to-neighbor cuttings — long before nurseries stocked it commercially.

 Harvesting Pups (Offsets)

 A healthy, mature Pilea peperomioides will push pups up through the soil from its root system, typically appearing in spring and summer.
-Wait until a pup stands at least 2 to 3 inches tall — smaller than that, and the root system is too underdeveloped to survive separation reliably.
+Wait until a pup stands at least 2 to 3 inches tall; smaller than that, and the root system is too underdeveloped to survive separation reliably.
 Use a clean, sharp knife or sterilized scissors to sever the offset as close to the mother plant’s root as possible, preserving whatever roots the pup has already formed.

 Pot the offset immediately into the same DIY mix recommended for the mother plant: 60 percent potting mix, 30 percent perlite, 10 percent coarse sand.
 Keep the soil lightly moist for the first two weeks to reduce transplant stress.